 - Here is a review of my dissertation, written by the facilitators.

-- Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) Dissertation Fellowship Workshop (upcoming, November 2020)
+- Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) Dissertation Fellowship Workshop (November 10-11, 2020)